• Skip to primary navigation

 • Whisk in the chicken stock and simmer for about 5 minutes.

-*If the sauce isn’t thick enough let it reduce a little longer.
-If the sauce is too thick add a little more marsala, stock or water to the pan.
+If the sauce isn’t thick enough, add one tablespoon of butter rolled in flour (beurre manie) to the sauce.
+If the sauce is too thick, add a little more marsala, stock or water to the pan.

 meatballs added to mushroom marsala sauce in a saute pan